-Simpson Colloquium is an introductory college course that seeks to integrate you into academic culture focused on engaged citizenship during your first semester on campus.
-The course serves several purposes.
-First, it familiarizes new students with the tradition of liberal arts education through the focused study of important issues – “big questions.”
-Second, the course provides you with a solid foundation for future academic work, both by focusing on essential skills (Written Communications and Critical Thinking) and by introducing you to campus resources.
-Finally, Simpson Colloquium provides you with opportunities to grow personally and intellectually, thereby enhancing your satisfaction with college life.
+Simpson Colloquium is a first-year seminar that seeks to integrate you into Simpson’s academic culture of engaged citizenship in your first semester on campus.
+The course has a few goals.
+First, it familiarizes you with the tradition of liberal arts education through focused study of important issues – or “big questions.”
+Second, the course gives you a solid foundation for future academic success, by focusing on essential skills (Written Communications and Critical Thinking) and introducing you to campus resources.
+Finally, SC 101 gives you opportunities to grow personally and intellectually, so you can make a smooth transition to college.

-There is an SC class for just about every interest.
-Every SC is a small seminar (18 or fewer students) and learning community.
-A student Simpson Colloquium Leader, a student Writing Fellow, and a Simpson professor – who will become your academic advisor – will help you make the transition from high school to college, both socially and academically.
-You will meet your professor and Simpson Colloquium Leader at Summer Registration, where they will help you register for your other fall courses.
+There is an SC 101 class for just about every interest.
+Every SC 101 is a small seminar (18 or fewer students) and learning community.
+Two outstanding students (an SC Leader and a Writing Fellow) and a Simpson professor – who will serve as your first-year advisor – will help you make the transition from high school to college.
+You will meet your professor and SC Leader at Summer Registration, where they will help you register for your other fall courses.

 Simpson Colloquium Director

 Chair of Political Science